The First Day Experience for Supervisors/Sponsors

 employees will be electronically surveyed to see if we meet the following standards.

-One working day prior to arrival—the NASA Ambassador or Supervisor contacts
+One working day prior to arrival—the NASA Sponsor or Supervisor contacts

 the new employee to offer assistance and ensure that they are prepared to

 report for work.
 Check to make sure they bring the appropriate forms on their